Good to know

 Cons: It's the heaviest compression system on the market, also economically.
 You might need headset spacers in order to instal properly.

-Pros: The ISC is a good choice of compression system when entering the thread less fork market on a budget.
+Pros: The ICS is a good choice of compression system when entering the thread less fork market on a budget.
 It’s a very light system

 Internal Hidden Compression is invented by Blunt/Envy Scooters and is supposed to be a lighter version of the HIC.
 Unlike most compression systems, IHC is built into the actual fork, which is one piece less to assemble.